sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/machine-images/gce.md

 <img class="screenshot" src="./assets/gcp-edit.png"/>

 1. *Stop* your current Sourcegraph GCP Image instance from the [GCE Console](https://console.cloud.google.com/compute)
-2. Nevigate to your instance console after your instance is stopped
+2. Navigate to your instance console after your instance is stopped
 3. Detach the local disk
    - Click the **EDIT** button located on top of the page in your instance console
    - Remove the **Existing disk** under **Additional disks**